dsuess/mptikz/README.md

 The mptikz package provides convenient functions for drawing tensor networks in graphical notation.
 Right now, it manly deals with the 1D tensor networks, i.e. matrix-product states and operators, but it's readily extensible.
-The package need LuaLatex or LuaTex to work, I would reccomend to make the diagrams in a `standalone` file and import with `\includegraphics` the pdf file.
+The package needs LuaLatex or LuaTex to work, I would reccomend to make the diagrams in a `standalone` file and import the pdf file with `\includegraphics`.

-The function `\includegraphics` also works in math environments and with `\usepackage[export]{adjustbox}` one can add the option `valign` in `\includegraphics` to set the vertical alignment.
+Tip: `\includegraphics` also works in math environments.
+The `valign` option to `\includegraphics` allows the user to set the vertical alignmnet.
+To enable it, you need to import `\usepackage[export]{adjustbox}`.

-The original creator of this package is user `dsuess`, this is an extension of his work.

 ## Installation